-No deferred tax assets have been formed on corporation tax loss carry-forwards of about EUR 6.8 million (prior year: about EUR 1.4 million) and municipal trade tax loss carry-forwards of about EUR 7.3 million (prior year: about EUR 2.5 million) since it is not sufficiently certain that they can be realised.
+No deferred tax assets have been formed on corporation tax loss carry-forwards of about EUR 12.0 million (prior year: about EUR 6.8 million) or on municipal trade tax loss carry-forwards of about EUR 14.0 million (prior year: about EUR 7.3 million) since it is not sufficiently certain that they will be recoverable.

-The temporary differences from results of subsidiaries which have not been distributed, for which no deferred taxes were formed, come to EUR 4.0 million (prior year: EUR 0.9 million).
+The temporary differences from results of subsidiaries which have not been distributed, for which no deferred taxes were formed, come to EUR 4.2 million (prior year: EUR 4.0 million).

-8.9 Liabilities from bonds
+8.10 Liabilities from bonds

 The liabilities presented under the heading Bonds related to the corporate bond 2018/2023.
-A portion of the corporate bond was subscribed by the shareholder Swiss Merchant Group AG, with which there is a placing agreement.
-An inflow of liquidity will only occur in the case of the further placement.
+A portion of the corporate bond was subscribed by the shareholder Swiss Merchant Group AG, with which there is a placement agreement.
+An inflow of liquidity will only occur in the case of further placement.
 If there is no placement to third parties by the interest rate deadline, the unplaced debt instruments will be returned.